rasz77/CSC365-DSA/README.md

 Project 2‬‬
-This project implements a B+ Tree data structure to efficiently store and retrieve VAERS‬ ‭(Vaccine Adverse Event Reporting System) records from multiple CSV datasets.
+This project implements a B+ Tree data structure to store and retrieve VAERS efficiently‬ ‭(Vaccine Adverse Event Reporting System) records from multiple CSV datasets.
 Key‬ functionalities developed include:‬ CSV Data Integration: VAERS datasets from 2020–2025 from the output of Prjoect 1 are parsed‬
 ‭ using Apache Commons CSV and loaded into the B+ Tree using VAERSID as the key.‬